As a property manager, there are plenty of certifications and licenses out there for you to consider.

 The National Property Management Association (NPMA)

-NPMA is focused on continuous learning and ongoing exchanges of knowledge among property management professionals.
+NPMA is focused on continuing education and ongoing exchanges of knowledge among property management professionals.
 Classes are offered online and on their campus.

 They offer three certification levels: Certified Professional Property Manager (CPPM), Certified Professional Property Administrator (CPPA), and Certified Professional Property Specialist (CPPS).